 - (a) All game suspension penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and Jr. Varsity will be suspended from all games until the player has served the suspension in the division where the infraction occurred.
 The number of post-season games served is subject to review by the Commissioner. - (c) Any unserved regular-season game suspensions carry over to the year-end tournament and the following MHSHL regular season.
 Players with a carry-over suspension can participate in preseason games. - (d) Any unserved game suspensions by a non-returning player will be served by the team's coach.
-The number of games served is subject to review by the Commissioner. - (e) All major and/or match penalties incurred by a player during League and non-League play will be applied to USA Hockey Progressive Suspensions. - (f) Coaches accessed a game suspension for 15 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. - (h) When carry-over penalties limit a player's or coach's participation in the Varsity and/or Jr. Varsity year-end tournaments, the League Commissioner and Executive Committee will review the circumstances, after which, some participation in the tournaments may, or may not be granted.
+The number of games served is subject to review by the Commissioner. - (e) Aggressive major infractions, including fighting, leading to Progressive Suspensions received during non-League play will be applied to a player's season total.

+- (f) Coaches accessed a game suspension for 12 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. [this is now clearly defined in the 2021-25 USA Hockey Rulebook 401 (c)] - (h) When carry-over penalties limit a player's or coach's participation in the Varsity and/or Jr. Varsity year-end tournaments, the League Commissioner and Executive Committee will review the circumstances, after which, some participation in the tournaments may, or may not be granted.